pdav5883/bracket-revival/README.md

 # bracket-revival
 A March Madness bracket picking game where you get to re-pick your bracket after every round.

+## Infrastructure TODO
+- Send email permission/policy
+- In lambda deploy, add step to update lambda zip in S3 to make sure it's updated in next build

 ## Maybe TODO
 - Error handling bad params on pages
 - Test page to play smaller version to understand rules